This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Heavier weight makes moving difficult

-The Nectar mattress features a classic construction with three layers of premium memory foam totaling 12 inches in height.
-Its gel-infused memory foam conforms closely to your body, providing exceptional pressure relief for side sleepers and those with joint pain.
-The adaptive foam layers work together to cradle pressure points while the high-density base foam prevents excessive sinkage.
-Nectar's biggest selling point beyond comfort is its remarkable value proposition: a 365-night trial period (an entire year to decide) and a lifetime warranty that few competitors can match.
-At regular sale prices around $699 for a queen, it's one of the best values in the memory foam category.
+Nectar's construction is straightforward: three layers of premium memory foam stacked to 12 inches total.
+The gel-infused memory foam hugs your body closely, delivering exceptional pressure relief if you sleep on your side or deal with joint pain.
+Those adaptive foam layers cradle your pressure points while the high-density base prevents you from sinking too far.
+What really sets Nectar apart is the value package.
+You get a 365-night trial period—a full year to decide—plus a lifetime warranty that most brands won't touch.
+At typical sale prices around $699 for a queen, it's honestly one of the best deals in memory foam.

-Purple vs Nectar reveals a stark contrast in materials science.
-Purple's signature GelFlex Grid is a 2-inch layer of hyper-elastic polymer arranged in a column-and-grid structure.
-This design creates hundreds of air channels that facilitate superior breathability while the flexible columns collapse under pressure points but remain firm under lighter areas.
-The result is a uniquely responsive feel that hot sleepers particularly appreciate.
-Unlike traditional memory foam that can trap heat, Purple's open-grid architecture promotes continuous airflow throughout the night.
-The mattress feels bouncier and more responsive than Nectar, making it easier to change positions and get in and out of bed.
+Purple takes a radically different approach.
+That signature GelFlex Grid is a 2-inch layer of hyper-elastic polymer arranged in columns and grids.
+This creates hundreds of air channels for superior breathability while the flexible columns collapse under your shoulders and hips but stay firm everywhere else.
+The feel is uniquely responsive.
+I've found hot sleepers love it because traditional memory foam traps heat, while Purple's open-grid architecture keeps air moving all night.
+The mattress feels bouncier and more responsive than Nectar, making position changes and getting out of bed much easier.

-Price sensitivity often drives mattress decisions, and here Nectar holds a significant advantage.
-With frequent promotions bringing the queen size down to $699-799, it costs $400-500 less than Purple's $1,399 queen.
-However, Purple justifies its premium pricing with proprietary technology you simply can't find elsewhere.
+Price matters, and Nectar wins here by a lot.
+With promotions bringing the queen down to $699-799, you're spending $400-500 less than Purple's $1,399 queen.
+Purple justifies that premium with proprietary technology you can't find anywhere else.
 The GelFlex Grid is more durable than traditional foam and maintains its support characteristics longer.

-For couples, both mattresses perform well with motion isolation, though Nectar's memory foam absorbs movement slightly better.
-Purple's grid system isolates motion effectively while maintaining better edge support than Nectar's all-foam construction.
-If you share your bed and one partner tends to sleep hot while the other wants pressure relief, Purple offers the better compromise.
+For couples, both handle motion isolation well, though Nectar's memory foam absorbs movement slightly better.
+Purple's grid system isolates motion effectively while offering better edge support than Nectar's all-foam construction.
+If one partner sleeps hot and the other needs pressure relief, Purple bridges that gap better.

-The Nectar vs Purple decision ultimately hinges on your priorities: choose Nectar if you love memory foam, want maximum value, and appreciate an industry-leading trial period.
-Select Purple if temperature regulation is paramount, you prefer responsive support over slow-responding foam, and you're willing to invest more upfront for innovative technology.
+Your decision comes down to priorities: pick Nectar if you love memory foam, want maximum value, and appreciate that industry-leading trial period.
+Choose Purple if temperature regulation tops your list, you prefer responsive support over slow-responding foam, and you're willing to invest more for genuinely innovative technology.

 Frequently Asked Questions

-Both work well for side sleepers, but Nectar's memory foam provides slightly deeper contouring around shoulders and hips, making it ideal for pressure point relief.
-Purple offers excellent pressure relief through its grid system while maintaining better spinal alignment for combination sleepers who switch positions frequently.
+Both work well, but Nectar's memory foam provides deeper contouring around your shoulders and hips for pressure point relief.
+Purple delivers excellent pressure relief through its grid while maintaining better spinal alignment if you switch positions during the night.
+Pure side sleepers might prefer Nectar's deeper hug.

-Both Nectar and Purple work on various foundations including box springs, platform beds, slatted frames (slats no more than 3 inches apart), and adjustable bases.
-Purple is heavier at 110 lbs for a queen versus Nectar's 84 lbs, so ensure your foundation can support the weight appropriately.
+Yes, both work on box springs, platform beds, slatted frames (keep slats within 3 inches apart), and adjustable bases.
+Just know Purple is heavier at 110 lbs for a queen compared to Nectar's 84 lbs, so make sure your foundation can handle the weight.